Backpacking Tanzania: 1, 2, or 3 Weeks Itinerary On a Budget

 Irente View Point

 Back to the village of Mombo, keep driving to Same, from there you can take the road leading to Mkomazi National Park.
-You can decide to sleep in Same village and do a day drive in the park or sleep in one of the camping inside the park.
+You can decide to sleep in the Same village and do a day’s drive in the park or sleep in one of the campsites inside the park.

-The highlights of the park include the rhino sanctuary, the walking safaris, the rare wild dogs, and, of course, elephants, giraffes, lions, leopards, cheetah, buffalos, and a population of 450 species of birds.
+The highlights of the park include the rhino sanctuary, the walking safaris, the rare wild dogs, and, of course, elephants, giraffes, lions, leopards, cheetahs, buffalos, and a population of 450 species of birds.

 Mkomazi National Park to Simba Farm and Enduimet Wildlife Park